Nathan Zohoré

-Guédé Nathan Zohoré (born 17 November 2000) is a French professional footballer who plays as a centre-back for the Ligue 2 club Boulogne.
+Guédé Nathan Zohoré (born 17 November 2000) is a French professional footballer who plays as a centre-back for the Nemzeti Bajnokság I club Ferencváros.

 Club career

 Zohoré is a product of the youth academies of the French clubs Évry and Sochaux.
 On 1 March 2019, he signed his first professional contract with Sochaux for 3 seasons, and was promoted to their reserves.
 On 29 January 2021, he joined Louhans-Cuiseaux on loan for the second half of the 2020–21 season in the Championnat National 2.
 On 27 November 2021, he made his debut with the senior Sochaux team in a 3–0 Coupe de France win over AS Montchat Lyon.
 In the summer of 2022, he transferred to Boulogne in the Championnat National 2.
 He helped Boulogne earn 2 consecutive promotions, and was named their captain ahead of the 2025–26 season in the Ligue 2.

 International career

 Born in France, Zohoré is of Ivorian descent.